 Jeff ran a smaller catalog for many years, Garden Medicinals and Culinaries, which he later also sold to Acorn Community Farm.
 He talks of starting a 3rd seed company (one with a much shorter name this time!), and through McCormack's Botanicals he sells a few varieties from time to time.
 (He claims that a 3rd company would be his last one, but everyone who hears this is skeptical.)

 A recent adventure for Patty and Jeff led to their writing a book.
 In the Bahamas for a tropical marine ecology course, they heard from a local guide about bush medicine on San Salvador Island.
-“I asked the man if his children were learning this, and he said, sadly, ‘No.’” Knowledge is being lost as the old ones pass away.
+"I asked the man if his children were learning this, and he said, sadly, 'No.'" Knowledge is being lost as the old ones pass away.
 Jeff had been interested in ethnobotany in his graduate school days, and this was a chance to get back to it.
 They jumped into it, making another trip and interviewing practitioners of bush medicine.
-The result is a new book, Bush Medicine of the Bahamas (see p.
-83).
+The result is a new book, Bush Medicine of the Bahamas (see books section).
 A follow-up video documentary, or a similar trip to Belize, may be next.

 Jeff and Patty continue to garden in Charlottesville, and Jeff has various projects in the works, like selecting an improved strain of Green Glaze collards and figuring out organic methods for control of Brown Marmorated Stink Bugs.
 He maintains a website, www.SavingOurSeeds.org, which has news on these and other projects, and extensive seedsaving information and resources.